-Camila Leone is a candidate for the LL.M. in National and Global Health Law and a member of the class of 2022.
+Camila Leone is a 2022 graduate of the LL.M. in National and Global Health Law program.

 She is interested in the intersection of public health, law, policy, and governance along with reproductive and sexual rights.

 Prior to Georgetown, Leone worked for two years in the life sciences and health care department at Marval O’Farrell Mairal, a top firm in Argentina.
 As a law student, she served as an assistant for the Argentine Committee for the Prevention of Torture, as a research intern at the O’Neill Institute, and as a research assistant at Human Rights Watch Americas Division.
 She currently works as a research assistant at the O’Neill Institute for the Health and Human Rights Initiative.